UsabilityDynamics/node-rabbit-service/readme.md

  - createClient( conf, cb ): Creates a new Connection.
 This is done automatically when service is started.
  - createConsumer( conf, [cb] ):
  - createProducer( conf, [cb] ):
- - configure( [fn] ): A simple way of adding a method to be called once the Service is started.

 ## Service Instance Methods

+ - configure( [fn] ): A simple way of adding a method to be called once the Service is started successfully.
+Same as binding an event to `connection:success`.
  - createClient()
  - registerJob( name, [cb] ):
  - runJob( name, [cb] ):